-Choosing a profitable travel blogging niche is more important than you think when starting a blog – learn from our mistakes and get started on changing your lifestyle NOW!
+Choosing a profitable niche is more important than you think when starting a travel blog – learn from our mistakes and get started on changing your lifestyle NOW!

 Starting a Travel Blog

-The good news is that you can be one of them too.
-Before you begin, you need to start planning on how to become one of these successful bloggers.
-That starts with choosing a travel blogging niche that allows you to make money.
+The good news is that you can be one of them too even if you don’t yet know everything about how to start a travel blog.
+Before you begin, you need to start planning on how to become one of these successful bloggers with travel websites.
+You can start by reading Blogging For Dummies (seriously!) and choosing a travel niche that allows you to make money.

 Oh, no!
 Did I say something inappropriate?
 Don’t worry, most bloggers decide to start a blog to change their lifestyle and that involves making money.
-What only experienced bloggers know is to carefully choose your travel blogging niche in the beginning so that you WILL make money.
+What only experienced bloggers know is to carefully choose how to narrow your focus in the beginning so that you WILL make money.

-Find out how we here at DIY Travel HQ chose our blogging niche, and how you can avoid the critical mistake we made.
+Find out how we chose our blog niche, and how you can avoid the critical mistake we made.

 When Sheena and I started DIY Travel HQ, we were flying by the seat of our pants.
 We knew we wanted to start a travel blog and share our experiences with friends and family, as well as to help like-minded travelers.

-However, we didn’t think about choosing a profitable travel blogging niche in the beginning.
-We are long term, independent travelers that are always looking for the best value so we don’t feel comfortable promoting a lot of tours and hotels.
+We started by looking up some travel writing tips but in the beginning, we didn’t think about choosing a profitable niche.
+We’re long term, independent travelers that are always looking for the best value so we don’t feel comfortable promoting a lot of tours and hotels.

 We are also minimalists and we like to travel with everything on our backs.
 That reduces the amount of useful products that can be recommended.